A coordinated approach to scaling up access to HIV prevention products

 The HIV prevention products that exist today hold the potential to curb incidence.
 But knowledgeable observers, drawing lessons from the slow roll out and low uptake of oral PrEP in the early years of its availability, know that coordination must be intensified.
 Without it, highly efficacious products never reach the populations that need it.

-The BioPIC collaboration involves civil society, donors, researchers, policy makers, implementers and normative agencies such as WHO and UNAIDS, is made possible through the generous support of the Bill & Melinda Gates Foundation, and was established in partnership with AVAC, CHAI and ViiV Healthcare.
+The BioPIC collaboration involves civil society, donors, researchers, policy makers, implementers, product developers and normative agencies such as WHO and UNAIDS, and is made possible through the generous support of the Gates Foundation, and was established in partnership with AVAC and CHAI.

 BioPIC developed the Adaptable Product Introduction Framework for all stakeholders involved in product introduction, from clinical research to rollout in low- and middle-income countries.
 The framework prioritizes activities that must begin in parallel to phase III clinical trials.
 Stakeholders with a role in early phase product development may also benefit from these considerations with better coordination around anticipated needs.